 Key features:

 SwiftKey's text prediction has always been its strong suit.
 It's almost creepy how well it can predict what I'm about to type sometimes!
-It doesn't offer tone adjustment like the S24, but its prediction engine is possibly even better in some contexts.
+Microsoft added tone adjustment features in 2025, bringing SwiftKey more in line with competitors.
+Its prediction engine remains one of the best, especially for multilingual users who frequently switch between languages.

 Got your keyboard picked out?
 Now let's get it set up properly.
 The process isnt complicated, but there are a few important steps to make sure everything works right.